alenpuzic/alenpuzic.github.io/_drafts/hosting-a-static-s3-site-with-ssl.md

 You'll need to pick a certificate authority (CA) to purchase your SSL certificate from.
 There's a wide range of decent, affordable CAs out there.
-[GoDaddy](https://www.godaddy.com) and [NameCheap](https://www.namecheap.com) both offer dirt cheap certificates that are good enough for personal sites.
+[GoDaddy](https://www.godaddy.com) and [NameCheap](https://www.namecheap.com) both offer dirt cheap certificates that are good enough for personal use.
 Once you purchase a certificate from a CA you'll be asked to provide your CSR, so that the certificate can be signed properly.
 The command prompt example below illustrates how to create a certificate signing request using OpenSSL: